 In the age of Instagram, car shows are available the world over by hashtag.
 Events like Goodwood Revival and Festival of Speed, Monterey Car Week and Pebble Beach, or even more targeted shows like Radwood or Luftgekühlt compete for the online attention of thousands or millions more than their paltry hundreds of attendants.
 Meanwhile the local meets like Irvine or Katie’s Cars and Coffee now have the platform to become the phenomenons that they have.
 After photographing an event I can see why: it’s intoxicating to share these fabulous machines with the world!
 But this hyper-globalization may have de-emphasized the quiet regional shows and distracted us from finding the amazing cars tucked away in every corner of this country and others.
 Events like Lime Rock’s Historic Festival bring them out and even with this new hobby I have to remind myself that Instagram can’t compete with seeing them turn a wheel in anger.

-But follow me @merriman.motors anyway!
+But follow me @merriman.industries anyway!